 - Downloadable Manuals, researched by the Caring Collaborative Committee and written under a New York State Health Foundation grant.
-They are: Creating a Caring Collaborative; Quick Start Guide to Creating a Caring Collaborative; Creating a Vertical Village in a High Rise-Building; What You Need to Know When You Go To The Hospital.
+They are: Quick Start Guide to Creating a Caring Collaborative; Creating a Vertical Village in a High Rise-Building; and the newly updated What You Need to Know When You Go to The Hospital

 The Caring Collaborative is not intended to be a substitute for professional medical or counseling services, nor can it replace daily home care when that is necessary.

 "The list and comments are invaluable.
 I had no idea this existed and I can’t thank you and the members who responded enough."

 "The Caring Collaborative volunteer made me feel secure.
 I could just relax, knowing she was ready and willing to take me home after a medical procedure.”